SHIN YANG FORESTRY SDN. BHD.

 15.3.1.
 Flora

-Based on the FPMU monthly patrolling record for year 2022, the previous stream buffer zone/wildlife corridor, Terrain IV, natural forest areas and others protected areas was maintain undisturbed.
-There is no further study on the changes of flora due to lack of expertise.
+Based on the FPMU monthly patrolling record for the year 2023, the previous stream buffer zone/wildlife corridor, Terrain IV, natural forest areas, and other protected areas were maintained undisturbed.
+There has been no further study on the changes of flora due to a lack of expertise.

 15.3.2.
 Fauna

-The fauna species has been identified by our Surveyor during monthly patrolling.
-For year 2022, only 18 species has been identified during the patrolling.
-Some of the species cannot be identify due to lack of expertise.
+The fauna species have been identified by our surveyors during monthly patrols.
+For the year 2023, a total of 44 species were identified during these patrols.
+Some of the species could not be identified due to a lack of expertise.

 Figure 5.0: